Mezhyhirya - National Park or Museum of Corruption?

 And so are exotic ducks and geese.

 Gardeners and housekeepers do a good job maintaining the property.
-It almost seems like it's being prepared for a new "yanukovych".
+It almost seems like it's being prepared for a new "Yanukovych".
 I wish I was wrong.

 The new "owners" apparently could not find the key and decided to cut the metal door.